 Although it’s a different situation, as I did not lose my hair involuntarily, the emotional toll was eye-opening.
 Regardless, I decided that no one, including myself, was going to change my mind and I happily shaved it off.

 This experience was the spark for the birth of I Am More Than My Hair.
 It is my way of responding to the criticism while creating awareness of alopecia.”

-This project is fiscally sponsored by Women in Film & Video, a 501(c)(3) non-profit organization.
-All donations are tax-deductible.
+This project was fiscally sponsored by Women in Film & Video, a 501(c)(3) non-profit organization.
 This project is made possible through the support part by

 Lucius & Eva Eastman Fund Inc.